chancencounters/bubble_dungeon/README.md

 Some added functionality in the future could include:

-- [ ] Adjusted difficult, increasing speed at which rows of bubbles appear.
+- [ ] Adjusted difficulty, increasing speed at which rows of bubbles appear.